nickraymond/Spoon_test_01/README.md

 ### Time Allocation

-0. Approximatly 30 min to brainstorm, flow chart, and outline assumptions and strategy on paper.
+0. ~30 min to brainstorm, flow chart, and outline assumptions and strategy on paper.
-1. Approximatly 30 min to setup PyCharm, setting up a virtual environment, and running basic python tutorials from the O'reilly Raspberry Pi Cookbook.
+1. ~30 min to setup PyCharm, setting up a virtual environment, and running basic python tutorials from the O'reilly Raspberry Pi Cookbook.
-2. Approximatly one hour learning about CVS readers, lists, dictionaries, and DataFrames and setting up Pandas.
+2. ~1 hour learning about CVS readers, lists, dictionaries, and DataFrames and setting up Pandas.
-3. Approximatly 1 - 2 hours writting code, debugging to create file "Spoon_test.py".
-At the end of the three hours hard stop this program did not have all the functionality that I wanted.
+3. 1-2 hours writing code, debugging to create file "Spoon_test.py".
+At the end of the three hours this program did not have all the functionality that I wanted.
-4. Approximatly 1 more hour to create Spoon_test_02.py, added user inoputs and check to verify file ID code was the same.
+4. ~1 more hour to create Spoon_test_02.py, added user inoputs and check to verify file ID code was the same.
-5. Extra - having too much fun, decided to setup PyCharm + Github.
+5. Extra - still having fun, decided to setup PyCharm + Github.
 Created repo to share files.
-6. Extra - still having fun, added my notes to the README file.
+6. Extra - having too much fun, copied my hand notes to the README file for documentation purposes.